-Toolbox | RNA-Seq and Small RNA Analysis ()| Differential Expression in Two Groups ()
+Toolbox | RNA-Seq and Small RNA Analysis ()| Differential Expression () | Differential Expression in Two Groups ()

-In the first dialog (figure 30.22), select a number of Expression tracks () (GE or TE) and click Next.
+In the first dialog (figure 33.71), select a number of Expression tracks () (GE or TE) and click Next.
 For Transcripts Expression Tracks (TE), the values used as input are "Total transcript reads".
 For Gene Expression Tracks (GE), the values used depend on whether an eukaryotic or prokaryotic organism is analyzed, i.e., if the option "Genome annotated with Genes and transcripts" or "Genome annotated with Genes only" was used.
 For Eukaryotes the values are "Total Exon Reads", whereas for Prokaryotes the values are "Total Gene Reads".

 Note that the tool can be run in batch mode, albeit with the same control group expression for all selected batch units.

 In the Settings dialog, select a number of control Expression tracks () (GE or TE).
-A warning message (as seen in figure 30.23) appears if only one track is selected for either the input or the control group: such a setting does not provide replicates, thus does not ensure sufficient statistical power to the analysis.
+A warning message (as seen in figure 33.72) appears if only one track is selected for either the input or the control group: such a setting does not provide replicates, thus does not ensure sufficient statistical power to the analysis.

 Filtering maximizes the number of results that are significant at a target FDR threshold, but at the cost of potentially removing significant results with low average expression.
 For more details, see Filtering on average expression.